-** Deadline for Spring 2018 Dual Enrollment is Friday, December 1st.
-If you express interest after December 1st, you will have to wait until Fall 2018 to begin classes.**
+** Deadline for Fall 2018 Dual Enrollment is Tuesday, May 1st.
+If you express interest after May 1st, you will have to wait until Spring 2019 to begin classes.**

-WCHS has over 140 students participating in the Dual Enrollment for the 2017-2018 school year.
+WCHS had over 140 students participating in the Dual Enrollment for the 2017-2018 school year.
 This is almost double the participation from the year before.
-Also, WCHS is proud to offer several Dual Enrollment classes on the high school's campus with Southern Regional Technical College and Albany State University.
+Also, WCHS is proud to be offering several Dual Enrollment classes on the high school's campus with Southern Regional Technical College for the upcoming 2018-19 school year.

 To learn more about Dual Enrollment, please read the information below and browse the documents and resources under the "Quick Links" section.
 The GADOE web page has a wealth of information and documents for students and parents to explore.
 WCHS has a Dual Enrollment handbook that addresses specifics related to policies and procedures of the high school.
 Students and parents can also find a helpful self-assessment in the handbook that checks for college readiness.